 UN Women Training Centre.
 2016.
 Different Needs – Equal Opportunities: Increasing Effectiveness of Humanitarian Action for Women, Girls, Boys and Men.
 [Online].

-My PhD project aims to analyze the potentiality for change in the patriarchal structure of Jordan, through the investigation of young educated people’s attitudes towards gender roles, and their expectations within family and society.
+My PhD research aims to identify a potential shift in the dominant discourse on gender in Jordan, through an intersectional analysis of the educated youth’ gender roles and attitudes, as well as life expectations and aspirations within family and society.
 The research seeks to explore the pluralities of men’s and women’s subjectivities - despite people’s common cultural and religious background - by investigating how patriarchy operates differently depending on the intersection of class, place of residence, ethnicity and religion in the case of Jordan.
-The research also aims to explore the social construction of masculinity and femininity as well as its current understanding amongst the educated youth.
-The research poses further questions regarding a possible redefinition of the dominant gender discourse in Jordan, by identifying an emerging dissent between older and younger generations regarding young people’s expectations within family and society.
+The research also aims to explore the social construction of masculinity and femininity as well as its current understandings amongst the educated youth.
+In my research, I apply a postcolonial study approach in order to avoid gender stereotypes based on culture and religion and to challenge western ethnocentrism.
+The overall aim of the research is to identify an emerging dissent between older and younger generations regarding young people’s expectations within family and society, and the possibilities for a redefinition of the dominant gender discourse in Jordan.

 My research project is fully funded by the LCS Award for Excellence.